kinverarity1/anaconda-restricted-execution-rights/README.md

 Identify a location where you can run executables and/or batch files.
 For this example I will call this location <span style="background-color: lightcyan"><code>c:\devapps</code></span>.

-I believe you can use this path with needing to contact the Helpdesk.
+You can use this path with needing to contact the Helpdesk.

 ## Step 2